Relationship. A hot topic for INFJs.

 2. We give too much too quickly in relationships.

-Not only do INFJs see the potential in people, we want to help others reach their potential.
+Not only do INFJs see the potential in people, but we also want to help others reach their potential.
 The problem with this though is we usually burn ourselves out in the process.

 Pace yourself.
 Go slow.